 Select the interior design, but make sure they will last longer.
 Fabrics are better than anything painted or glued that will disintegrate within a year.
 When choosing the exterior of the casket, choose the color and material that you think would best suit the deceased.

-When buying a casket you can generally choose from: a funeral home, online provider, and casket retailer.
-There are pros and cons for each one, but the best for your loved one will be based on your budget and preferences.
+When buying a casket, you can choose from: a funeral home, online provider, and casket retailer.
+Each has pros and cons, but the best for your loved one will be based on your budget and preferences.

 1. Funeral home – it is most convenient to buy from the funeral home, which will be handling your funeral arrangements.
 When purchasing from a funeral home, the FTC Funeral Rule protects you.
-This law commands the funeral home to provide you with an itemized price list before showing you their inventory.
+This law commands the funeral home to provide an itemized price list before showing you its inventory.

 2. Online providers – buying a casket has been easier through online providers.
 Popular stores like Walmart and Costco are now selling caskets online.
 In recent years there are many online casket providers to choose from.
 Many people prefer buying from online providers because it is cheaper than buying from funeral homes.

 3. Casket retailers – there are many casket retailers with a showroom in your area where you can buy caskets.
 These casket showrooms are similar to a funeral home.
 Only they are retailing caskets.
 Most of these companies offer caskets at a lower price than funeral homes.